Moonded/Processing-Arduino-Messung/README.md

 # Processing-Arduino-Messung
-A programm made for HBBK Marl for reading Arduino with Processing @ made by Moonded
+A programm made for HBBK Marl for reading Arduino as line chart with Processing @ made by Moonded